avohq/flutter-avo-inspector/README.md

-# Avo Inspector for Flutter WIP
+# Avo Inspector for Flutter @Hacktoberfest

+Happy Hacktoberfest!

-This repo is participating in the Hacktoberfest, check out issues if you want to contribute.
+This repo is participating, check out the [issues](https://github.com/avohq/flutter-avo-inspector/issues) we've prepared for you

+If you need any help or guidance don't hesitate to contact me on [Twitter](https://twitter.com/TpoM6oH) or our dev team at dev@avo.app

+We will provide extended contributors support throughout October!

+# WIP

 The SDK doc will be updated alongside the development